Online Reference

 Power factor correction

-Power factor correction is an adjustment of the electrical circuit in order to change the power factor to 1.
+Power factor correction is an adjustment of the electrical circuit in order to change the power factor near 1.

-The power factor correction is usually done by adding capacitors to the load circuit, since the circuit has inductive components, like electric motor.
+The power factor correction is usually done by adding capacitors to the load circuit, when the circuit has inductive components, like an electric motor.

 See also